-James NEWBURY: Can you believe that the minister has admitted that energy bills are too high?
+James NEWBURY: The minister is saying energy bills are too high.
+I completely agree, Minister.
+No-one else pays my energy bills; I pay my energy bills.
+Can you believe that the minister has admitted that energy bills are too high?
 Of course they are too high.